mdaatifraza/Promotion_Analysis/README.md

 # ATLIQ MART PROMOTION ANALYSIS

+# Introduction
+-AtliQ Mart is a retail giant with over 50 supermarkets in the southern region of India.
+All their 50 stores ran a massive promotion during the Diwali 2023 and Sankranti 2024 (festive time n India) on their AtliQ branded products.

 # Business Request

 ## 1. Identify high-value products with base price > 500 and promo type of BOGOF (buy one get one free)